ridhimasaxena/Data-Visualization-Final-Project/README.md

 ## Data

 The data I have decided to visualize comes from the Center for Disease Control (CDC) dataset, consisting of a random sample of 10,000 data points describing the general health of an individual.
-The data consists of a mix of numerical (weight and height), categorical (gender), and ordinal data (health status).
+The data consists of a mix of numerical (weight and height), categorical (gender), and ordinal (health status) data.
 I have created various interactive scatterplots, histograms, and bar charts of the data that look at the most predictive variables of the data--namely age and weight --for the different general health statuses.
 An interesting way I have incorporated weight and height into the visualization is through calculating the Body Mass Index (BMI) of an  individual and plotting this for different ages.
 I have also created some interactive visualizations involving BMI where I can toggle between Male and Females as well as display the BMI for different general health statuses.
 Lastly, the weight/weight desire ratio provides an insight on the individuals' goals or motivations for reaching a certain weight based on their target demographic.
 Data Link: [CDC Dataset](https://gist.github.com/ridhimasaxena/a45f4774ff99a80bb5f71ca575f64ec3 "CDC Dataset")